pacnpal/simpleguardhome/README.md

 - API credentials are handled via environment variables
 - Connections use proper error handling and timeouts
 - Input validation is performed on all endpoints
+- CORS protection with proper headers
+- Rate limiting on sensitive endpoints
+- Session-based authentication with AdGuard Home
 - Sensitive information is not exposed in responses

 ## License